 Jesuit mission in cambodia

-The beginning of the Jesuit Mission in Cambodia dates back to 1981 when Jesuit Refugee Service (JRS) first started working for the Cambodian refugees and the displaced in refugee camps on the Thai border while the civil war was raging in Cambodia.
-Recognizing the greater needs required for the poor, in 1990, JRS signed an agreement with the Cambodian Ministry of Social Action to establish Jesuit Mission in Phnom Penh.
+The Jesuit Mission in Cambodia began in 1981 when the Jesuit Refugee Service (JRS) started assisting Cambodian refugees and displaced persons in refugee camps along the Thai border during the civil war in Cambodia.
+Recognizing the extensive needs of the poor, JRS formalized its commitment in 1990 by signing an agreement with the Cambodian Ministry of Social Action to establish a Jesuit ministry in Phnom Penh.

 Jesuit Presence in Cambodia

-As of June 2023, the mission comprises about 30 Jesuit priests, brothers, and scholastics – who work with more than 500 collaborators – religious sisters, diocesan and religious clergy, international lay volunteers, and Cambodian partners.
-Together, we administer an apostolic prefecture, parishes, schools, and student centers; manage programs for poverty alleviation, ecology, rural development, and special support for people with disabilities; advocate for peace and human rights, and against the use of landmines and cluster munitions; assist and accompany refugees; provide pastoral and spiritual care to various individuals and communities; teach in the university and seminary; engage in inter-religious initiatives and local church development.
+As of August 2024, the Jesuit mission in Cambodia consists of approximately 25 Jesuit priests, brothers, and scholastics, who work alongside more than 500 collaborators, including religious sisters, diocesan and religious clergy, international lay volunteers, and Cambodian partners.
+Together, they administer an apostolic prefecture, parishes, schools, and student centers.
+They also manage programs focused on poverty alleviation, ecology, rural development, and special support for people with disabilities.
+In addition, they advocate for peace, human rights, and the elimination of landmines and cluster munitions, while also assisting and accompanying refugees.
+The mission provides pastoral and spiritual care to various individuals and communities, teaches at universities and seminaries, and engages in interreligious initiatives and local church development.

-Jesuit Mission in Cambodia serves the poor and the marginalized to uphold their rights and empower them and their communities to work towards a better future.
-The projects of the Jesuit Mission in Cambodia endeavors to not only achieve its objectives but to accompany the people it serves along the way, to walk together in optimism to embrace to overcome their sufferings.
+The Jesuit mission in Cambodia is dedicated to serving the poor and marginalized, upholding their rights, and empowering them and their communities to work towards a better future.
+The mission’s projects are designed not only to achieve their specific objectives but also to accompany the people they serve, walking together in optimism to overcome suffering and embrace a hopeful future.